machineagency/nucleo_tests/usb_encoder_streamer/README.md

 ## Software Setup
 For the python side of this project, you'll need to install [pyusb](https://github.com/pyusb/pyusb) and [fixedint](https://pypi.org/project/fixedint/).

+If you're on Linux, you'll need to apply udev rules like the ones here such that you can avoid running this program as root.

 ## Implementation
 Here's the main idea.